Zoning Planning & Land Use Law in California

 Furthermore, zoning ordinances cannot be applied against you retroactively.
 For example, suppose you built a 3-story house on your property, and your property was zoned to allow 3-story houses to be built at the time of construction.
 And then, years later, the area you live in is re-zoned, to only allow 2-story houses.
 Can the local government force you to remove a whole level of your house?
 Of course not.
 Applying a law retroactively is unconstitutional.
 On the other hand, any future changes you want to make to your property will have to comply with the applicable zoning ordinance as it is currently written.

-How Can a Hawthorne, California Attorney Help?
+What Can A Hawthorne, California Attorney Do?

 If you are in the process of physically altering your property, you are almost certain to face some issues having to do with local zoning laws.
 If you find that zoning laws are making it very difficult to use your property as you see fit, you may have legal recourse, usually in the form of a variance.
 Of course, your chances of success in any zoning dispute will be immeasurably increased if you have the help of a qualified Hawthorne, California attorney.